-According to amendments to the Equity Regulation and the Capital Adequacy Regulation, from 1 January 2022, general provisions will: (a) no longer be allowed to be included in the supplementary capital (i.e., tier 2 capital) of Turkish banks and (b) be deducted from their risk-weighted assets.
+According to amendments to the Equity Regulation and the Capital Adequacy Regulation that became effective as of 1 January 2022, general provisions would, from that date, no longer be allowed to be included in a bank's supplementary capital (i.e., tier 2 capital); however, on 24 December 2021, the BRSA revoked these amendments.
+As such, these general provisions are included in supplementary capital and not deducted from a bank's risk-weighted assets.